Categories

 Hulu Live TV price increases

 Previously, Hulu bundled its basic Hulu plan with its live TV service, creating the ‘Hulu plus live TV’ plan.
-Towards the end of 2021, Hulu also bundled both the Disney+ and ESPN+ subscriptions with the live TV plan as well.
+Towards the end of 2021, Hulu also bundled both Disney+ and ESPN+ with the live TV plan.
 Although the price is now higher, the cost of access to the various live TV channels might actually be cheaper for some households, especially those already subscribed to these additional services at the same time.

 Hulu Live TV price increase history